tunefull/tunefull.github.io/docs/index.md

     > I like to keep up with my friends on social media, but recently have become so burnt out with all of the negativity.
 I need a social network that is positive so I can connect with friends without extra stress, and TuneFull lets me do that.

-* People who want to quickly discover new music
+* People who want to quickly discover new music.

 	> As a music lover, I enjoy discovering new music-—but I’m a busy person, and don’t have time to listen to whole songs.
 TuneFull allows me to listen to short clips of music, so I can find more new music in less time.